nvaccess/nvda/projectDocs/dev/remote debugging.md

 ## You will need

-* Development machine: The machine with the [NVDA dev environment], VS Code, and all required extensions installed.
+* Development machine: The machine with VS Code and all required extensions installed.
-  This is where the copy of NVDA to be debugged will run.
+  * It is recommended that you use VS Code with the [Remote - Tunnels] extension installed.
   * To remotely debug NVDA, you must have the debug extension for the language you want to debug installed--[Python Debugger] for python and [C/C++] for C++.
     The [Python C++ Debugger] is recommended for debugging Python and C++ at the same time.
-  * As extensions are required to debug Python, it is not possible to use the Visual Studio Code standalone CLI.
   * Consider using the pre-configured NVDA VS Code workspace, which will recommend all required addons, and has other required settings configured.
-* Debug machine: The machine you will use to debug the copy of NVDA running on the development machine.
-  * It is recommended that you use VS Code with the [Remote - Tunnels] extension installed.
   * Alternatively, you can use Visual Studio Code for the Web to debug the remote copy of NVDA in a web browser if you wish.
+* Secondary machine: The machine with NVDA's source and the [NVDA dev environment] set up.
+  This is the machine you will use to run the copy of NVDA being debugged.
+  * As we are going to connect to VS Code, you will need to have VS Code installed.
+    Alternatively, you canuse the [VS Code Standalone CLI].

-If you do not have (or do not want to use) two physical machines, you can use a virtual machine as the development machine.
+If you do not have (or do not want to use) two physical machines, you can use a virtual machine as the secondary machine.
 Depending on the virtualisation software (hypervisor) in use, this may require hardware virtualisation support.
 Without hardware virtualisation support, using a virtual machine will likely be slow, or may not be possible.

 Instructions on how to create and use virtual machines are out of scope for this document.
 Popular hypervisors for windows include [Oracle VM VirtualBox], [VMware Workstation] and [Microsoft Hyper-V].

 ## Workflow

-### On the development machine
+### On the secondary machine

 1. Open your NVDA repository in VS Code.
    E.g. in a terminal `cd` to the NVDA repo and run `code .`.